nishanktarar/Simon-Says/README.md

 Simon Says Game
 This project is a web-based implementation of the classic electronic memory game "Simon Says."
 It's built with  JavaScript, HTML, and CSS.
-The game generates a sequence of colors that the player must memorize and repeat.
-The sequence grows longer with each successful level, increasing the difficulty.
+The game generates a sequence of colors that the player must memorize and repeat.The sequence grows longer with each successful level, increasing the difficulty.

 🎮 How to Play
 Click the "Start Game" button to begin.